htl-stp-ecer/raccoon-image/how-to.md

 sudo sh ./wallaby_flash
 ```

-> In some cases the gpio pins just don't work (Givig I/O or Write errors).
+> In some cases the gpio pins just don't work (Giving I/O or Write errors).
 Never found out what caused the issue,
 > rebooting fixed it usually.
 Make sure you're on bullseye or another platform that supports the old way of writing to
 > gpio pins.